VictorWinberg/yale-street/README.md

 - **State Management**: Utilizes Context API for state management.
 - **Public and Private Layouts**: Offers different and customized layouts for public and private sections.
 - **Authentication**: Provides basic authentication hooks and events.
-- **Dark and Light Mode**: Supports both dark and light mode with a switch.
-- **PWA Support**: Includes FavIcon and Manifest for Progressive Web App functionality.

 ## Prerequisites